-OK, so if there was anyone uniquely positioned to be the authority on Gluten Free wine, I guess it would be me.
-(If you already know that I'm a fifth-generation winegrape farmer that ran a vintner's association, welcome back!
+OK, so if there was anyone uniquely positioned to be the authority on gluten-free wine, I guess it would be me.
+(If you already know that I'm a fifth-generation winegrape grower that ran a vintner's association, welcome back!
 If not, Hi There!
 I'm KC, the Founder of G-Free Foodie.)

 - Wine is made from 100% grapes (or in some cases, other fruit, like pomegranates), that's it, that's all.
 Grapes and yeast in barrels or tanks.
 No grains of any kind.

-- In almost every case, wine is gluten-free to 20 parts per million or less.
-The exception to this is wine-based beverages, like those mentioned above.
+- In almost every case, wine is gluten-free to well below 20 parts per million.
+The only exception to this is wine-based beverages, like those mentioned above.

 Of course, I can't go without mentioning Birdstone Winery, the folks that hosted our first G-Free Foodie Eat Well Event.
 Their Dolcetto & Primitivo are two of my favorite red wines, and the Dolcetto is low in tannins.